 - Excess protein: The body uses excess protein for energy.
 However, as protein is burned for energy, it produces sulfate.
 Sulfate increases the amount of calcium excreted in the urine, which decreases the amount of calcium in the body.
 Excess protein creates excess sulfate.

-- Oxalate: Found in some foods and beverages, most notably spinach, chard, berries, chocolate, and tea, oxalate binds with calcium and increases the loss of calcium through fecal excretion.
+- Oxalic Acid: Found in some foods and beverages, most notably spinach, chard, berries, chocolate, and tea, oxalate binds with calcium and increases the loss of calcium through fecal excretion.
 For example, even though sweet potatoes contain calcium, not all of it is absorbed because of the oxalic acid (oxalate) that is also in them.

 Tips for minimizing problems from oxalate: